jyyyyylim/fastAttendix/README.md

 in this regard serverside throttling is entirely at the discretion of the backend as long as rate limits (also unknown) arent violated</br></br>
 on versions older than Python 3.9.1, a dependency might be missing. </br>
 should the main program fail to run, run fix-deps.cmd AS ADMINISTRATOR to repair dependencies. </br>you might also need to run `set-executionpolicy unrestricted` in powershell.</br></br>
-alternatively, just run `pip install requests`
+alternatively if you have pip, just install `requests`

 known issue(s): </br>
-occassional lockup/connection errors on start (cause untraceable- likely serverside). attempt to rectify by restarting script</br>
+occassional lockup/connection errors on start (unreproducible- likely serverside). attempt to rectify by reloading</br>
-**DO NOT** spam/restart the script too much or youll be throttled
+**DO NOT** spam/restart the script too much unless you want to get server throttled

 ###### tested for Python 3.9.1.